Bettijane Sills: Career

-In recent years, she has acted as a repetiteur for the Balanchine Trust, staging the Balanchine repertory and choreographing numerous works for the Purchase Dance Corps as well as several other companies throughout the United States.
+In recent years, she has acted as a repetiteur for the Balanchine Trust, staging the Balanchine repertory and choreographing numerous works for the Purchase Dance Company as well as several other companies throughout the United States.
 In 1996, she staged Balanchine's Serenade at the Hong Kong Academy for the Performing Arts.
 She was designated by the Balanchine Trust to stage Allegro Brilliante for the Orlando Ballet in Florida in 2006.
 She then returned to Asia in January 2007, to stage Serenade for the Taipei National University of the Arts.

 She is currently a tenured professor at State University of New York at Purchase and has served on the Conservatory of Dance faculty at Purchase College since 1979.

 Broadway, Balanchine, and Beyond: A Memoir, which Bettijane Sills co-wrote with Elizabeth McPherson, was published by University Press of Florida in 2019.
 It was reviewed by Marcia Siegel in the Arts Fuse and by Helen Shaw in The New York Times.
 Sills wrote a letter to the editor as a response to The New York Times review to defend her career decisions.